Easiest Pulled Pork in the Crockpot – a cinch to throw together and paleo friendly!

 Pour in about 1 -1 1/2 cups of broth (you could also use water or another liquid, but it probably won’t be as flavorful).

 Cook on low for about 8 hours or overnight.
 If you want your pork ready at 6:00 PM, start it at 10:00.
-Once the pork is done cooking, pull it apart with two forks.
+Once the pork finishes cooking, pull it apart with two forks.

 Serve with lots of BBQ sauce.
 This goes really well with crispy baked potatoes (I’ll share the recipe someday!) or homemade buns.
 Mmhmm.